What is astigmatism?

 4. Corneal astigmatism, crystal astigmatism, etc.

-1. It is best to do regular eye examinations, 1 or 2 times a year.
-Develop good hygiene habits and do not touch your eyes with hands or other objects to avoid contagion of eye diseases.
+1. It is best to have regular eye examinations, 1 to 2 times a year.
+Develop good hygiene habits and do not touch your eyes with your hands or other objects to avoid spreading eye diseases.

-2. The reading posture should be correct, and keep a distance between 30 cm and 40 cm.
-When choosing reading materials, the font should be clear and not too small.
+2. The reading posture should be correct, keep a distance of 30cm~40cm, and the fonts should be clear and not too small when choosing reading materials.

-3. Do not rub your eyes, protect your eyes, and avoid eye trauma is the way to prevent pathological astigmatism.
+3. Do not rub your eyes.
+Protect your eyes and avoid eye trauma.
+This is the way to prevent pathological astigmatism.

-5. For patients with astigmatism, they should wear prescription glasses in time, so that the appropriate degree will reduce the symptoms of astigmatism and avoid the symptoms of eye fatigue during work and study.
+4. For patients with astigmatism, wearing prescription glasses promptly is important.
+The appropriate prescription will reduce the symptoms of astigmatism and prevent eye fatigue when working and studying.

 Vooglam Blog